BelledonneCommunications/linphone-sdk/README.md

 ## Build

-A build with the Ninja generator (`-G "Ninja"` ) is preferred for speed-up build times.
+A build with the Ninja generator (`-G "Ninja"`) or the Ninja Multi-Config generator (`-G "Ninja Multi-Config"`) is preferred for speed-up build times.

-The generic steps to build the SDK are:
+There are two slightly different ways to build, depending on whether you use a multi-config CMake generator (`Xcode`, `Ninja Multi-Config`, Visual Studio) or not (`Unix Makefiles`, `Ninja`).
+In both cases, the steps are:
+ 1. Configure the project
+ 2. Build the project

+The steps described here are the base for building, but a few specifics behaviors for each platform are good to know and are described in the next subsections.

+#### Multi-Config generator

+In the case of a multi-config generator, you will:
- 1. Execute CMake to configure the project by giving the preset you want to build (you can get the list of presets available with the `cmake --list-presets` command), the build directory where you want the build to take place, and eventually some additional options:
+ 1. Execute CMake to configure the project by giving the preset you want to build (you can get the list of presets available with the `cmake --list-presets` command), the build directory where you want the build to take place, the generator you want to use and eventually some additional options:
- `cmake --preset=<PRESET> -B <BUILD DIRECTORY> <SOME OPTIONS>`
+ `cmake --preset=<PRESET> -B <BUILD DIRECTORY> -G <MULTI-CONFIG GENERATOR> <SOME OPTIONS>`
- 3. Build the SDK:
+ 2. Build the SDK:
- `cmake --build <BUILD DIRECTORY>` or
+ `cmake --build <BUILD DIRECTORY> --config <CONFIG>` or
- `cmake --build <BUILD DIRECTORY> --parallel <number of jobs>` (which is faster).
+ `cmake --build <BUILD DIRECTORY> --config <CONFIG> --parallel <number of jobs>` (which is faster).

-The options below define the target of the compilation, and hence are required most of the time:
+The `<CONFIG>` is one of these:
+ - `RelWithDebInfo` to build in release mode keeping the debug information (this is the recommended configuration to use).
-- `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
-You might want to set it to `Debug` to ease the debugging.
-On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).
+ - `Release` to build in release mode without the debug information.
+ - `Debug` to ease the debugging.
+ - On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).

-These generic steps work are the base for building, but a few specifics behaviors are good to know and are described in the next subsections.
+### Unique config generator

+In this case, you will need to choose the build configuration in the first step, the configuration one.
+For that, you need to use the `CMAKE_BUILD_TYPE=<CONFIG>` option, and then you do not need to pass the `--config <CONFIG>` option in the build step.
+This will give:
+ 1. Configure the project:
+ `cmake --preset=<PRESET> -B <BUILD DIRECTORY> -G <GENERATOR> -DCMAKE_BUILD_TYPE=<CONFIG> <SOME OPTIONS>`
+ 2. Build the SDK:
+ `cmake --build <BUILD DIRECTORY>`

 ### iOS

 Requirement:
  - Xcode >= 15

-Please note that the multi-architectures (arm64, x86_64) 'ios-sdk' preset fails with the default 'Xcode' cmake generator, due to internal changes made to Xcode 15.
+`cmake --preset=ios-sdk -G Xcode -B build-ios -DLINPHONESDK_IOS_PLATFORM=Iphone -DLINPHONESDK_IOS_ARCHS="arm64"`
+`cmake --build build-ios --config Debug`

-It is then recommanded to use 'Ninja' or 'Unix makefiles' generators:
+You can also build using the 'Ninja' or 'Unix makefiles' generators:

-`cmake --preset=ios-sdk -G Ninja -B build-ios`
+`cmake --preset=ios-sdk -G Ninja -B build-ios -DCMAKE_BUILD_TYPE=Debug` `cmake --build build-ios`

 The generation of the Swift documentation (docc) requires the Xcode generator, and hence won't be generated with the above command.
 In order to generate the swift documentation, a new separate build needs to be done using the ios-arm64-simulator preset: